ecernsit/ecernsit.github.io/techkruthi/gw.md

 ---
-title: Kannada Anthyakshari
+title: Guess what
 ---

-### Event Description for Kannada Anthyakshari
+### Event Description for Guess what

-1.2 or 3 members in each group.

-2.Questions will be asked only related to sandalwood.

-3.Only Kannada(movie) songs in HAADU AATA ADU round.
+1. In a group there should be two.
+2. There is *no entry fee*.
+3. Groups which are selected to next round should pay the registration fee(Fee will *not* be more than *30* rs).

-4. There will be 5(1+4) rounds, First one will be eimination.
+4. Totally there will be three rounds.

-5.Elimination round consists of 20 questions with time limit of 15minutes.

-6.Usage of mobile prohibited.
+5. We will give u a dialog (Hindi movie, English movie, English series) you should guess the name of the movie and the name of the character.
+6. Winning group will be awarded price money.

-7.Jugde's decision will be final.
+7. Co-ordinators decision is final.
 <div class='button -regular center'>
-<a  target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSd1Go85e0gHKGubIXRXVAHChkye3EFs-RqmOG0PkQxSwKDZFA/viewform?usp=sf_link">Register for Kannada Anthyakshari</a>
+<a  target="_blank" href="https://goo.gl/forms/pPs98LbyaOMOmIEO2">Register for Guess what </a>
 </div>

 <hr>
-* In order to participate in multiple events fill the Multi form only once on <a  target="_blank" href="https://ecernsit.github.io/techkruthi"> Techkruthi Page </a>
-* Participants should register for Kannada Anthyakshari by clicking button below, and also make payment at a helpdesk near library

 > Contact:

-* Subramanya <a href="tel:+919482339850">+91 94823 39850</a>
+* Vamshi <a href="tel:+919686557674">+91 96865 57674</a>
-* Sharth <a href="tel:+919880725224">+91 9880725224</a>
+* Yogu   <a href="tel:+918105325556">+91 81053 25556</a>
 * Query Email id   <a href="mailto:{{ site.email }}">rnsecetechfest@gmail.com</a>

-> Entry Fee : ₹ 20/-
+> Entry Fee : FREE

 <hr>